Less Stress for Mwende

 February, 2025: Kasioni Community Sand Dam Complete!

 Kasioni Community, Kenya, now has access to a new water source thanks to your donation!
 We constructed a sand dam on the riverbed, which will raise the water table and naturally filter water over time.
-We also built a new hand-dug well with a hand pump adjacent to the sand dam, providing the community with a safer method to draw the drinking water supplied by the dam.
+We also built a new protected dug well with a hand pump adjacent to the sand dam, providing the community with a safer method to draw the drinking water supplied by the dam.

 "I will now have water nearby; therefore, I will not be going far to draw water for use at home.
 I will also no longer be spending my energy looking [for] water and use that time to study or help my parents at home.
 I will have time to focus on my studies when at home rather than using most of my time drawing water from distant water sources," shared 16-year-old Mueni.